 The widespread usage of dietary supplements among adults of all ages is on the rise.
 Driven by the heightened interest in preventative healthcare and the aging population, sales of herbal supplements, minerals, and vitamins have surged.
+But what is the true supplement manufacturing cost?

 In this post, we’ll be talking about everything that has to do with supplements, why it’s on the rise and also the actual cost of manufacturing supplements, and so on.